Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 Claims are the individual details of a JWT's scope.
 They might include details like the ID of the associated user, any roles assigned to that user, and the JWT's expiration time.
 See the spec.

-Below are 2 example Rhai script customizations that demonstrate actions the can perform based on a request's claims.
+Below are 2 example Rhai script customizations that demonstrate actions the router can perform based on a request's claims.

 Example: Forwarding claims to subgraphs as headers